100 Notable alumni of

 -

-Gabriel Swann Macht is an American actor, widely known for his role as Harvey Specter in the USA Network series Suits (2011–2019).
+Gabriel Swann Macht is an American actor, known for his role as Harvey Specter in the USA Network series Suits (2011–2019).

 -